startrekthefleet/grav-theme-programmable-matter/README.md

     bin/gpm install telephasic

-This will install the Telephasic theme into your `/user/themes` directory within Grav.
+This will install the Programmable Matter theme into your `/user/themes` directory within Grav.
 Its files can be found under `/your/site/grav/user/themes/telephasic`.

 ### Manual Installation